 Imagine playing a game for nearly a decade.
 Spending years of your life, focusing on training, sacrificing other opportunities, and growing as a player.
 Now a decade later, you have the opportunity to play one tournament for a chance at a life changing amount of money, a prize pool reaching over $10 Million, The International 4.
 For many of the players participating in The International 4, the event is the single most important tournament of their life.
 Placing first or second will net each player a life changing amount of money, further stabilizing their financial future.
 Not only are the stakes high, but they are playing these matches against the best players from around the globe and in front of millions of fans in the venue and online.
 If that isn’t enough to cause a person anxiety and discomfort, then I do not know what would.

 Even though these players have a huge amount at stake and will feel anxious about it, it doesn’t mean that they are the only people who struggle with issues of anxiety in their lives.
 Anxiety is something that affects just about every person on the planet; the amount they feel is dependant on the person and a number of variables around it.
+The important thing here is not to let anxiety become something more, like CFS, for instance.
 The term “Ladder Anxiety” is something that many people toss around on various forum sites.
 Generally most people refer to it as the fear of playing ranked matches.
 For whatever the reason, having that MMR number or symbol attributed to the game, causes people to feel anxious over an activity that they should be having fun with.

 “Anxiety is the dizziness of freedom…altogether different from fear and similar concepts that refer to something definite, whereas anxiety is freedom’s actuality as the possibility of possibility” – Soren Kierkegaard